Izenda7Series/docs/install/doc_installation_guide.rst

        Web Platform Components" link.

 #.
 Download and run the installer.
 #.
-Open Microsoft Web Platform Installer and search for "ASP.NET".
+Open Microsoft Web Platform Installer.
 #.
-Select "IIS:ASP.NET 4.5" and click Add.
+Search for "ASP.NET", select "IIS:ASP.NET 4.5" and click Add.
+(Not applicable for Windows Server 2016)
 #.
 Similarly search for URL Rewrite 2.0 and click Add.
 #.
 Click Install.